szwacz/electron-boilerplate/README.md

 ### Adding npm modules to your app

-Remember to add your dependency to `app/package.json` file, so do:
+Remember to add your dependencies to `app/package.json` file:
 ```
 cd app
 npm install name_of_npm_module --save